 The main idea behind science and technology is to make lives simpler and easier.
 One might forget where the AC remote-control is or might want to control multiple ACs in a building from anywhere on the globe, luckily now we have a convenient solution to these problems which doesn’t require any changes to be done in the hardware of Air Conditioner.

-To meet the needs of modern lifestyle, IoT based devices act as one-stop solution for unifying your connected gadgets and controlling them from your internet enabled devices.
-Here we developed an IoT based solution that allows users to control multiple Air Conditioners remotely from anywhere in the world using his/her android phone, google assistant or Amazon Alexa device.
+To meet the needs of the modern lifestyle, IoT-based devices act as a one-stop solution for unifying your connected gadgets and controlling them from your internet-enabled devices.
+Here we developed an IoT-based solution that allows users to control multiple Air Conditioners remotely from anywhere in the world using his/her android phone, google assistant or Amazon Alexa device.

 What Technical Knowledge Was Required for Making the Product?